Jasmina Barhoumi

-Jasmina Barhoumi (ياسمين برهومي; born 8 September 2002) is a German-born Tunisian footballer who plays as a defender for 2.
-Frauen-Bundesliga club 1.
-FFC 08 Niederkirchen and the Tunisia women's national team.
+Jasmina Barhoumi (ياسمين برهومي; born 8 September 2002) is a footballer who plays as a defender for NCAA Division I team Le Moyne Dolphins.
+Born in Germany, she plays for the Tunisia women's national team.

 Club career

 Barhoumi has played for FC Speyer 09, TSV Schott Mainz and 1.
 FFC Niederkirchen in Germany.

 International career

 Barhoumi has capped for Tunisia at senior level, including a 2021 Arab Women's Cup match against Lebanon on 24 August 2021.

-Collegiate Career
+Collegiate career

 Barhoumi joined the D'Youville Saints as a freshman in the 2022 season, enrolling at D'Youville University in Buffalo, NY, USA.